unlock-protocol/unlock/unlock-protocol-com/blog/base.md

 ---
 title: Unlock Protocol has been deployed to the Base L2 🔵
-subTitle: Unlock is now available on Coinbase's Base L2.
 authorName: Julien Genestoux
 publishDate: August 2, 2023
 description: The Unlock Protocol has been deployed to the Base L2 🔵